alexkurowski/solo-toolkit/README.md

 npm run deploy
 ```

-You will find a newly generated folder `obsidian-solo-rpg-toolkit` inside folder `dist`.
-Move the `obsidian-solo-rpg-toolkit` folder into your vault's plugins folder: `<path-to-vault>/.obsidian/plugins/`.
+You will find a newly generated plugin folder `obsidian-solo-rpg-toolkit` inside folder `dist`.
+Move the `obsidian-solo-rpg-toolkit` plugin folder into your vault's plugins folder: `<path-to-vault>/.obsidian/plugins/`.

 Note that `.obsidian` folder in your vault may be hidden on Linux and MacOS.